German Shepherd | Breed Facts - Knowledgecityfree

 Diseases:

-the German Shepherd is prone to a number of health problems.
+As with all breeds, the German Shepherd is prone to a number of health problems.
 Some common health problems include hip and elbow dysplasia, degenerative muscle disease, bloating (gastric torsion), and allergies.
 Regular veterinary checkups, a healthy diet, and appropriate physical activity can help reduce some of these risks.

 Spread of the disease:

-shepherds are not known to transmit diseases directly to humans.
+German shepherds are not known to transmit diseases directly to humans.
 However, like all animals, they can carry parasites such as ticks, fleas or certain types of worms, which can endanger the health of the dog and its companions.
 Maintaining a regular grooming routine and preventing parasites is important to keep your dog healthy and prevent the spread of any potential parasites.
 In addition, responsible breeding practices can help reduce the risk of passing genetic diseases from generation to generation.

 Tooth: